Implications of conformal invariance in momentum space: Appendix

 The tensor decomposition of the transverse-traceless part of the $\lla T^{\mu_1 \nu_1} J^{\mu_2} \mathcal{O} \rra$ correlator, the primary and secondary CWIs, and the transverse Ward identities are presented along with all 3-point functions in part II of the paper.
 Let us rewrite here the important data.
 The solution in terms of triple-$K$ integrals is

 The independent secondary CWIs are

 and the transverse Ward identities are

 If $\beta_3 = \Delta_3 - \frac{d}{2} > 0$, the same reasoning as in section \ref{ch:tran_tjj} shows that the right-hand sides of (\ref{e:tjoward1}, \ref{e:tjoward2}) vanish in the zero-momentum limit.
 Then, by the results of section \ref{ch:allcases}, in the remaining cases the coefficient of $p_3^0$ in the series expansion of the right-hand sides of (\ref{e:tjoward1}, \ref{e:tjoward2}) is at most ultralocal.
-The secondary CWIs lead to the following equations
+Assuming the limit $u = v$ can be taken, the secondary CWIs lead to the following equations